PagerDuty/backstage-plugin-docs/docs/capabilities.md

 ![service-entity-mapping](images/service-entity-mapping.png)

-This feature leverages the entity processor module to make the necessary updates to each Backstage entity automatically.
+This feature leverages the [Entity Processor](advanced/entity-processor.md) module to make the necessary updates to each Backstage entity automatically.
 The searchable interface and intelligent suggestions help you quickly find and map services, especially useful for large service catalogs with hundreds or thousands of services.
 Admins can decide whether to make the necessary changes in source code to ensure the mapping stays in sync.

 ### Sync service dependencies between Backstage and PagerDuty